Holiday Gift Ideas for Blind Children – 1 to 5 Years OldPublished on

 - Mega Bloks First Builders Deluxe Set – Age 1-5

 Kinetic Sand allows a child to mold vibrantly colored sand.
-The box provides a tactile boundary to contain the sand and the molds are made of bight contrasting colors.
+The box provides a tactile boundary to contain the sand and the molds are made of bright contrasting colors.
 Sticks to itself but to the child.
 It never dries out so there is less waste.
 Oozes, moves & melts for the ultimate tactile play. $20

 Making The World A More Playable Place For Children Who Are Blind